 Shopping centers are going through a secular decline due to the shift of consumers from brick-and-mortar shopping to online purchases.
 This shift has accelerated in the last two years due to the coronavirus crisis.

 However, Phillips Edison is well protected from this trend.
 It generates 71% of its rental income from retailers that provide necessity-based goods and services and has minimal exposure to distressed retailers.
 To be sure, the trust generated less than 1% of its rental income from bankrupt retailers in 2020, which was marked by unprecedented lockdowns.

 Moreover, there are nearly 23,000 average total trips per week to each of the shopping centers of Phillips Edison.
 The strong foot traffic is a testament to the strength of the business model of the REIT, while it also enables the trust to increase its rents on a regular basis.

 As shown in the chart below, during the pandemic, grocery stores recovered and sustained foot traffic at a faster rate than that other retail locations.

 Source: Investor Presentation

-While almost all the categories of retail stores incurred a significant decrease in their sales in 2020, grocery stores grew their sales 11% in that year.
-The superior growth trajectory of grocery stores was evident even before the pandemic, in 2015-2019.
+While almost all the categories of retail stores incurred a significant decrease in their sales in 2020, grocery stores grew their sales by 11% in that year.
+The superior growth trajectory of grocery stores was evident even before the pandemic in 2015 to 2019.